Delhi’s air quality remained very poor on Tuesday and is predicted to turn “severe” this week due to unfavorable meteorological conditions.

 The central government’s Air Quality Early Warning System for Delhi said air quality is likely to remain in the upper end of the “very poor” category due to unfavourable meteorological conditions.

-There is a possibility of the air quality reaching the “severe” category between December 4 and December 7, it said.
+It said there is a possibility of air quality reaching the “severe” category between December 4 and December 7.

 The city’s ventilation index — a product of mixing depth and average wind speed will be around 2,000 m2/s on Tuesday.